jonasdk/8-Ways-To-Improve-Your-Grunt-Setup/article/00_article_planning.md

   * "keep your gruntfile maintainable" and code example need to be realigned
 * Feedback
   * Add the "before" example into "keep your gruntfile maintainable"
-  * 8 reads like its aimed at a newbie, change tone to make it sound aimed at more experienced devs
 * Move "understand what each task does" and make it sound a bit more summary